osu-cs493-599-sp24/final-project-team-3/README.md

 ## API Endpoints

-The API endpoints are defined in the OpenAPI specification (openapi.yaml) and can be viewed in the Swagger editor( https://editor.swagger.io).
+The API endpoints are defined in the OpenAPI specification (openapi.yaml) and can be viewed in the Swagger editor (https://editor.swagger.io).
 Below are some key endpoints:

 - **User Authentication**
-  - `POST /users`
+  - `POST /users/initial`
   - `POST /users/login`
   - `GET /users/{id}`